JuliaDynamics/Associations.jl/README.md

 [![Build Status](https://travis-ci.org/kahaaga/CausalityTools.jl.svg?branch=master)](https://travis-ci.org/kahaaga/CausalityTools.jl)

-This package provides tools for nonparametric detection of causal relationships between dynamical variables based on time series of observations.
+`CausalityTools.jl` provides tools for nonparametric detection of causal relationships between dynamical variables based on time series of observations.
+In addition, we provide functions to approximate the transfer operator (Perron-Frobenius operator), and from it, invariant distributions over the discretized state space (embedding).

+## Wrappers for common use cases
 Standard wrappers for the causality detection tools are available for direct application to time series.
 If you're starting out, these wrappers cover the most common use cases.

 For more in-depth analysis, the package comes with state space reconstruction (embedding) and discretization routines, which can also be provided seamlessly to the causality estimators.

-In addition, we provide functions to approximate the transfer operator (Perron-Frobenius operator), and from it, invariant distributions over the discretized state space.
+*Be careful with using the wrappers: for any real application, you should know what you're doing and utilize the underlying functions which give full control over the embeddings and analysis parameters.*

 ## What can I do with `CausalityTools`?
 The package implements common causality detection algorithms, such as transfer entropy and related information flows.